 Batten Trailer Leasing

-Offutt Air Force Base was facing a need for storage space, and with the help of the Procurement Technical Assistance program at the Nebraska Business Development Center (NBDC), Batten Trailer Leasing, Inc., of Omaha will be filling that need for more than a year.
+Offutt Air Force Base was facing a need for storage space, and with the help of the Procurement Technical Assistance program at the Nebraska Business Development Center (NBDC), Batten Trailer Leasing, Inc., of Omaha filled that need.

 Ashley Batten, general manager for the company founded by her father, Blaine, says Offutt contacted her about trailers to satisfy their temporary storage needs during a major renovation project at the Bellevue air base.